JavierGavina/TFM2/README.md

 # Generative AI Applied to Improve Position Estimation

-In the current era of wireless connectivity, the ubiquity of WiFi-based technologies has become integral to our daily lives.
+In the current era of wireless connectivity, the ubiquity of Wi-Fi based technologies has become integral to our daily lives.
 Location and geolocation play pivotal roles in numerous applications, ranging from indoor navigation to optimizing logistics in smart warehouses.
-WiFi Fingerprinting is a prevalent technique for estimating position in indoor environments, involving the creation of a database of Received Signal Strength Indicator (RSSI) signals at known reference points.
+Wi-Fi Fingerprinting is a prevalent technique for estimating position in indoor environments, involving the creation of a database of Received Signal Strength Indicator (RSSI) signals at known reference points.
 However, the creation and maintenance of these databases can be resource-intensive.

 This project addresses this challenge by employing conditional Generative Adversarial Networks (cGANs) to augment an RSSI signal database obtained through the "get_sensordata" application.
-This application collects WiFi signal information in specific environments, serving as a valuable tool for gathering training data for WiFi fingerprint-based positioning systems.
+This application collects Wi-Fi signal information in specific environments, serving as a valuable tool for gathering training data for Wi-Fi fingerprint-based positioning systems.

-The primary objective is to enhance indoor position estimation techniques by expanding the RSSI signal database through the synthetic generation of data using cGANs.
-The application of conditional GANs enables the generation of additional RSSI data that closely resembles real-world collected data, thereby improving the accuracy and robustness of WiFi fingerprint-based positioning systems.
+The primary objective is
+to enhance indoor position estimation techniques by expanding the RSSI signal database through the synthetic generation of data using cGANs.
+The application of conditional GANs enables the generation of additional RSSI data that closely resembles real-world collected data, thereby improving the accuracy and robustness of Wi-Fi fingerprint-based positioning systems.

 This work involves research, design, implementation, and evaluation of a system that integrates cGANs to augment the RSSI signal database and enhance indoor position estimation techniques.
 A comprehensive review of related literature will be conducted, a detailed work methodology will be presented, and experiments will be carried out to assess the effectiveness of the proposed technique.

-With the continued growth of the Internet of Things (IoT) and the increasing demand for precise positioning systems in indoor environments, this project contributes significantly to the field of WiFi-based geolocation by addressing the challenge of innovatively and effectively expanding RSSI databases.

 ## Requirements for the project